 The Portenta H7 follows the Arduino MKR form factor, but enhanced with the Portenta family 80 pin high-density connector.
 Program it with high-level languages and AI while performing low-latency operations on its customizable hardware.

-The Portenta H7 simultaneously runs high level code along with real time tasks.
-The design includes two processors that can run tasks in parallel.
-For example, is possible to execute Arduino compiled code along with MicroPython one, and have both cores to communicate with one another.
-The Portenta functionality is two-fold, it can either be running like any other embedded microcontroller board, or as the main processor of an embedded computer.
-For example, use the Portenta Vision Shield to transform your H7 into an industrial camera capable of performing real time machine learning algorithms on live video feeds
+The Portenta H7 simultaneously runs high level code along with real time tasks, since it includes two processors that can run tasks in parallel.
+For example, it is possible to execute Arduino compiled code along with MicroPython one and have both cores to communicate with one another.
+The Portenta functionality is two-fold, it can either be running like any other embedded microcontroller board or as the main processor of an embedded computer.
+For instance, use the Portenta Vision Shield to transform your H7 into an industrial camera capable of performing real-time machine learning algorithms on live video feeds.

 The Portenta H7 allows for programming with high-level languages and AI while performing low-latency operations on its customizable hardware.

-H7's main processor is the dual core STM32H747 including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
+H7's main microcontroller is the dual core STM32H747, including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
 The two cores communicate via a Remote Procedure Call mechanism that allows calling functions on the other processor seamlessly.

 The onboard wireless module allows to simultaneously manage WiFi and Bluetooth® connectivity.